-India's top court: states cannot re-instate ban on release of controversial film
+India's top court rejects bid to re-instate ban on film as Hindu groups protest

 “States must ensure that law and order must prevail,” Misra added.

+A Rajput community group, Sarwa Kshatriya Mahasabha, in the central state of Chhattisgarh said they will continue their protests despite the court’s order.

+“We have already warned the cinema hall owners and they have given in writing that they will not screen the film.
+In case they do, we will not be responsible for any consequences,” Rakesh Singh Bais told Reuters.

-Reporting by Suchitra Mohanty; Writing by Swati Bhat; Editing by Rafael Nam
+Reporting by Suchitra Mohanty, Shilpa Jamkhandikar and Jatindra Dash; Writing by Swati Bhat; Editing by Rafael Nam & Simon Cameron-Moore